 The vegetation in your woods is an excellent example of nature’s way.
 But those aren’t crops that can be harvested for profit.
 Nature works in various ways, and there is a middle ground between heavily tilled and wild.
 You may improve your profitability by working with nature rather than conventional growing practices.

 According to Gabe Brown, a farmer and rancher in Bismarck, North Dakota, there are some important actions you need to take to create soil hospitable to beneficial fungi and microorganisms:

 - Reduce/Eliminate Tillage

 - Have living Plant Cover on Your Soil (cover crops)

 - Reduce/Eliminate Synthetic Chemicals

 That’s all the changes you need to make.
-But if you’ve been deep tilling, letting your soil lay barren, and using synthetic chemicals these are major changes in your agricultural practices.
-When you change your agricultural practices you will invite millions of fungi and other microorganisms that can make your dirt into soil.
+But if you’ve been deep tilling, letting your soil lay barren, and using synthetic chemicals, these are significant changes in your agricultural practices.
+Changing your agricultural practices will invite millions of fungi and other microorganisms that can make your dirt into soil.
 You do have to help them along a bit.

 Soil Is A Drug Addict

-Having said that – you need to know that soil is like a drug addict, you can’t stop applying synthetics to your fields cold turkey.
-Gradually wean your soil off synthetics, just like a calf from a cow.
+You need to know that soil is like a drug addict; you can’t stop applying synthetics to your fields cold turkey.
+You must gradually wean your soil off synthetics, just like a calf from a cow.
 Otherwise, your soil is going to bawl just like that calf.
-That bawling will take the forms of low productivity, high insect pressure, and disease.
+That bawling will take the form of low productivity, high insect pressure, and disease.
 But that is a short-term situation followed by the repopulation of fungi, beneficial nematodes, and Protozoa.
-Many farmers have found a jumpstart by using Humic Land™, which also has good biology.
-As you use less inputs, till less, and allow the fungi to recolonize your fields you will discover 4 things:
+Many farmers have found a jumpstart using Humic Land™, which also has good biology.
+As you use fewer inputs, till less, and allow the fungi to recolonize your fields, you will discover four things:

 - Your plants will become healthier.